"Jeopardy!" host Ken Jennings, left, with Tuesday night's champion Stevie...

 "Jeopardy!" host Ken Jennings, left, with Tuesday night's champion Stevie Ruiz of Montauk.
 Credit: Jeopardy Productions, Inc.

-Stevie Ruiz's wagers during the final rounds of "Jeopardy!" have been small, but they're paying off big time for him.
-After two consecutive wins, the hotel assistant front office manager from Montauk has amassed winnings of $35,987.
+Stevie Ruiz's wagers during the final rounds of "Jeopardy!" have been small, but they have been paying off big time for him.
+After two consecutive wins, the hotel assistant front office manager from Montauk had amassed winnings of $35,987.

-On Wednesday's show, Ruiz, who earned $18,000 and could not be caught by his fellow contestants going into Final Jeopardy, came up with the correct response ("What is Poland?") to the clue "This country's national radio launched in 1925; 14 years later it fell into a long silence following a piano nocturne."
+On Wednesday's show, Ruiz, who earned $18,000 and could not be caught by his fellow contestants going into Final Jeopardy category “The 20th Century,” came up with the correct response, "What is Poland?," to the clue "This country's national radio launched in 1925; 14 years later it fell into a long silence following a piano nocturne."
 Naturally, he didn't bet anything.

-On Tuesday's episode, Ruiz racked up $17,987 by only gambling $413 (the number on his lunch order in the studio commissary, host Ken Jennings revealed on Wednesday) on the Final Jeopardy clue.
-It was a risky move considering he only had a $3,300 lead over the previous night’s champion, Seattle software engineer Evan Jones, at that point.
+On Tuesday's episode, Ruiz racked up $17,987 by only gambling $413 (the number on his lunch order in the studio commissary, Jennings revealed on Wednesday) on the Final Jeopardy clue.
+It was a risky move considering he had only a $3,300 lead over the previous night’s champion, Seattle software engineer Evan Jones, at that point.

 Third-place finisher Luca Gerace, a chef from Toronto who went into the final with $2,000, only risked $20.
 After incorrectly guessing “What is ‘A Farewell to Arms?,’ ” Ernest Hemingway’s novel set during World War I, he was left with $1,980.
 Next was Jones, who wagered $3,300 hoping to top Ruiz’s total by $1.
 Unfortunately, they responded wrongly as well with “What is ‘A Tale of Two Cities?,’ ” referring to the Charles Dickens classic set during the French Revolution that began in 1789.